scottyeck/grunt-webfont/Readme.md

 * `template` - (`string`) the path to the underscore-template you wish to use.
 * `dest` - (`string`) the path to the destination where you want the resulting file to live.
+* `context` \[optional\] - (`object`) a hash of values to pass into the context of the template at compile-time

-At compile-time each template will have access to the same context as the compile-time environment of `htmlDemoTemplate`.
+At compile-time each template will have access to the same context as the compile-time environment of `htmlDemoTemplate` (as extended by the `context` object, if provided.
 See config-example below.

 ### Config Examples